git-town/git-town/website/src/advanced-syncing.md

 the branch you contribute to.
 For the same reason `git sync` does not pull updates from the parent branch of a contribution branch and always [rebases](preferences/sync-feature-strategy#rebase) your local commits.
-Syncing also removes contribution branches from your machine as soon as their tracking branch is gone, even if you have unpushed local commits.
+Syncing removes contribution branches from your machine as soon as their tracking branch is gone, even if you have unpushed local commits.
 [Killing](commands/kill.md) a contribution branch only deletes your local copy and not the tracking branch.

 You can make any feature branch a contribution branch by running [git contribute](commands/contribute.md) on it.
 Convert a contribution branch